semanticdata/eleventy-notes/README.md

 ## 📝 Notes

-- The new `package.json` in the root of the repository acts as a mediator between you and the actual `package.json` within the `.app/` directory.
+- The `package.json` in the root of the repository acts as a mediator between you and the actual `package.json` within the `.app/` directory.
-- Scripts for Prettier have been added and configured in such a way that the `.prettierrc` and `.prettierignore` files can remain in the root of the repository meaning they can be modified without the fear of being overwritten by a future update.
+- Scripts for [Prettier](https://github.com/prettier/prettier) have been added and configured in such a way that the `.prettierrc` and `.prettierignore` files can remain in the root of the repository meaning they can be modified without the fear of being overwritten by a future update.
+- We use [Husky](https://github.com/typicode/husky) for pre-commit workflows.
+This project is set up by default to run `npm run check` and `npm run test`.
+This will warn you of any errors in formatting, or if the app build fails.
+All this happens after you commit any changes, before you have the chance to push code that has errors.

 ## 🔧 Useful Tips

+You can run the following commands from the `.app/` directory, or from the project's root.

 ```sh
 # Install dependencies